-- A proforma invoice from the supplier. - A certificate of analysis from the manufacturer of the exporting country. - A health certificate from the competent regulatory body of the exporting country. - A phytosanitary certificate (in case of importation of unprocessed cereals or plant origin products). - A radiation-free certificate, where applicable. - A Zoosanitary certificate for non-processed foods of animal origin. - Certificates from relevant bodies for specific food products (e.g., sugar boards or dairy boards). - A bill of lading or airway bill.

-- A certificate of origin. - Copies of previous import permits shows that the consignment was inspected at the port of entry.
+- A proforma invoice from the supplier. - A certificate of analysis from the manufacturer of the exporting country. - A health certificate from the competent regulatory body of the exporting country. - A phytosanitary certificate (in case of importation of unprocessed cereals or plant-origin products). - A radiation-free certificate, where applicable. - A zoosanitary certificate for non-processed foods of animal origin. - Certificates from relevant bodies for specific food products (e.g., sugar boards or dairy boards). - A bill of lading or airway bill. - A certificate of origin. - Copies of previous Tanzania import permits showing inspection at port of entry, if applicable.

 Specific commodities may have additional requirements for import permits.
 For example, meat and poultry products require an import permit from DVS.
-Additional information is available at the Tanzania Revenue Authority website or Tanzania National Business Portal.
+Additional information is available at the Tanzania Revenue Authority website or the Tanzania National Business Portal.